'Curious Incident of the Dog in the Night-Time' dazzles on Broadway

 The New York Times described the experience as "the kind of smashing Broadway debut young actors classically dream about."
 The New York Daily News said Sharp "dazzles as bright as the high wattage effects with a physical and emotionally intense star turn."

-Over all, the Hollywood Reporter said the production shows the power of theatre.
+Over all, the Hollywood Reporter said the production shows the power of theater.

 "It makes us want to reconsider the world around us, without missing a single one of its infinite details," it added.